TFG Webmaster

 Virtua Fighter, Tekken, Killer Instinct, and countless

-began this obsession at the age of 5 or 6... for a few years I actually had to stand on an upturned milk crate to properly reach the
+more.
+As a little kid, I even had to stand on an upturned milk crate to properly reach the

-to be friends with the arcade managers.
-They had my back.) ^_^ It was a proud
+to be friends with the arcade managers.) ^_^ It was a proud

 day for me when I was finally tall enough to stand at an arcade cabinet on my